Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Numerical Experiments

-It is still Eq.\ref{eq:2d_Poisson}, but this time we use MS-PINN with iterative MMPDE-Net (Algorithm \ref{alg:MMPDE-Net-iterations}).
-The monitor function we use in MMPDE-Net is
+For Eq \eqref{eq:2d_Poisson}, we implement MS-PINN with iterative MMPDE-Net (Algorithm \ref{alg:MMPDE-Net-iterations}).
+The monitor function that we use is

-In this example, we uniformly sample 80×80 points and 400×400 points in the computational region $\Omega$ as the residual training set and test set.
-In addition, we also sampled 324 boundary training points from the boundary points of the uniform grid.
-Here are some parameter settings for PINN, which we use has 4 hidden layers with 40 neurons per layer, using tanh as the activation function.
-As for optimization, the Adam optimization method is used and the initial learning rate is 0.0001.

-We validate the effectiveness of our method on four comparative experiments: \begin{itemize} \item PINN with sampling from uniform mesh, trained 60,000 epochs. \item MSPINN with one MMPDE-Net iteration, pre-trained 20,000 epochs and formally trained 40,000 epochs using PINN; MMPDE-net was trained 20,000 epochs. \item MSPINN with two MMPDE-Net iterations, pre-trained 20,000 epochs and formally trained 40,000 epochs using PINN; MMPDE-net was trained 20,000 epochs in each iteration, trained 40,000 epochs in total. \item MSPINN with three MMPDE-Net iterations, pre-trained 20,000 epochs and formally trained 40,000 epochs using PINN; MMPDE-net was trained 20,000 epochs in each iteration, trained 60,000 epochs in total. \end{itemize}
+We sample $80\times80$ points in $\Omega$ and 324 points on $\partial \Omega$ as the training set and $400 \times 400$ points as the test set.
+Four experiments with different training strategies are used to validate the effectiveness of the iterative MMPDE-Net method: PINN, MS-PINN with one MMPDE-Net iteration, MS-PINN with three MMPDE-Net iterations and MS-PINN with five MMPDE-Net iterations (See Table \ref{tab:Peak_2D_iterations_comparison}).

-From Fig \ref{fig:Peak2D-Iterations_mesh}, it can be seen that the sampling points output from MPDE-Net are getting denser and denser where the solution is large as the number of iterations increases, and for ease of viewing, we only show 60 × 60 points.
-From Fig \ref{fig:Peak2D-Iterations_heatmap} and Fig \ref{fig:Peak2D-Iterations_Errorline}, it can be seen that the relative error e(u) is also decreasing as the number of iterations increases.
+From Fig \ref{fig:Peak2D-Iterations_mesh_part2}, it can be seen that the sampling points obtained from MMPDE-Net are concentrated much more on the place where the solution has large variations as the number of iterations increases.
+The performance of the four different strategies in terms of relative errors during the training process is given in Fig \ref{fig:Peak2D-Iterations_ErrorEpochs}.
+MMPDE-Net iteration can reduce the errors effectively, since it make the points move to the places where need more samplings.
+From Fig \ref{fig:Peak2D-Iterations_heatmap} and Fig \ref{fig:Peak2D-Iterations_Errorline}, it can be seen that MMPDE-Net with iterations in MS-PINN can improve the numerical results, the relative errors decrease as the number of iterations increases.